chandan365c/data-center-cisco-packet-tracer/README.md

 - Send mails to different PCs in the network *(requires adding the mail address in the SMPT server and configuring the PC's email)*
 - Recieve mails from different PCs in the network *(requires adding the mail address in the SMPT server and configuring the PC's email)*
 - DNS server name resolving.
+- Packet transfer from one PC to another within the same network and to PCs in external networks.